The Becraft Guide to Avoiding Deportation

 4. Protection Under the Convention Against Torture (CAT)

 Individuals who can prove that they are likely to face torture by the government or with government acquiescence if returned to their home country may qualify for protection under CAT.
-Unlike asylum, this protection does not lead to permanent residency but it does mean avoiding deportation to the home country.
+Unlike asylum, this protection does not lead to permanent residency but it does prevent deportation to the home country.

 5. Cancellation of Removal